 Oracle Apps Cloud UX assistance.
 UX and development outreach of all sorts to the apps dev community, helping them to design and deliver usable apps using PaaS4SaaS.

 Ultan Ó Broin.
-Director, Global Applications User Experience, Oracle Corporation.
-On Twitter: @ultan
+Senior Director, Oracle Applications User Experience, Oracle EMEA.
+Twitter: @ultan

-See my other Oracle blog about product globalization too: Not Lost in Translation
+See my other Oracle blog on product globalization too: Not Lost in Translation